prixe/lindo/README.md

   2. `npm run lint`: executes `ng lint` to start lint verification of the files
   3. `ng build --configuration=production`: builds angular context into dist/app

-**In the case of errors during building use an older version of node temporarily until the project gets updated and uses a more recent version.
-I personally use nvm to use the version 8.17.0 of Nodejs when building Lindo.**
+*The config used by angular in ng build (--configuration=production) is at angular.json and particularly projects => lindo => architect => build => configurations => production.
+There is also stuff like file replacements inside.

-**The config used by angular in ng build (--configuration=production) is at angular.json and particularly projects => lindo => architect => build => configurations => production.
-There is also stuff like file replacements inside.**
+*In the case of errors during building use an older version of node temporarily until the project gets updated and uses a more recent version.
+I personally use nvm to use the version 8.17.0 of Nodejs when building Lindo.

 ### How to help ?